lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 There's more to it, of course.
 Namely, **there are certain *equational properties* that must be satisfied** in order for something to be considered a category.
 Whatever satisfies those properties can *reliably* use all the categorical tools (machine-wise and brain-wise), proofs, etc. that apply to it.

-Fittingly, in FP equational reasoning is second nature, so we can always demonstrate whether a given equational property is satisfied or not!
+Fittingly, in FP equational reasoning is second nature, so we can always demonstrate whether or not a given equational property is satisfied.

 We will now dive into each part that a category is made up of.
 As we go through it, we will see how a programming language gives rise to a category.
 I will unimaginatively call this category "**PL**".